megan-lucado/resume/README.md

 -	Oversaw the coding education & addendum request process on a national scale, streamlining operations and enhancing efficiency, which resulted in more timely updates and consistent application of coding standards
 -	Analyzed and interpreted Medicare RAC audits to identify discrepancies, effectively resolving issues, which minimized financial risks and ensured compliance

 **Senior Medical Coder (Remote)	@ AU Health (_October 2019 – March 2022_)**
--	Investigated and interpreted claims, successfully resolving disputes and improving reimbursement outcomes
+-	Reviewed and assigned accurate CPT and ICD-10-CM codes for a wide range of Interventional Radiology (IR) procedures, including embolization, thrombolysis, thrombectomy, etc., ensuring compliance with coding standards and LCD/NCD policies, resulting in improved claims accuracy and timely reimbursements
 -	Collaborated with providers on coding guidelines, enhancing documentation integrity and achieving an increase in coding accuracy
 -	Analyzed claim errors to secure appropriate payment of denied claims, improving reimbursement outcomes
--	Assigned proper procedure charges along with proper ICD-10-CM diagnosis codes
+-	Investigated and interpreted claims, successfully resolving disputes and improving reimbursement outcomes

 ## Projects
 > _These projects reside in my private repository to uphold academic policies as they were developed as part of my college coursework_

+**Early Identification of At-Risk Students Through Predictive Modeling | _December 2024_**
+- Developed and evaluated predictive models using Linear, Lasso, and Support Vector Machine Regression to forecast student performance, achieving 78% accuracy and a 2.13-point margin of error.
+Preprocessed data via pipelines and feature engineering, combining correlated variables and imputing missing values.
+Optimized models for performance and scalability, enabling early identification of at-risk students.
+Documented methodologies, results, and actionable insights to support production implementation, improving academic intervention strategies through advanced machine learning techniques.
+- **_Technologies Used:_** Python (including libraries such as Scikit-learn, Pandas, NumPy, Matplotlib)

 **CMS BRFSS Logistic Regression Model	| _October 2024_**
 - Used CMS’s 2021 Behavioral Risk Factor Surveillance System (BRFSS) data to develop a logistic regression model that predicts the likelihood of depressive disorder based on gender.
 Males were the reference group, and the results show that females have 127.8% higher odds of having a depressive disorder compared to males (OR = 2.28).
 - **_Technologies Used:_** R (including packages such as dplyr, ggplot2, lsr, readr)